flutter/website/src/docs/development/ui/advanced/focus.md

 }
 ```

-Focus key events are processed before text entry is, so handling a key event
+Focus key events are processed before text entry events, so handling a key event
-when the focus widget surrounds a text field will prevent that key from being
+when the focus widget surrounds a text field prevents that key from being
 entered into the text field.

 Here's an example of a widget that won't allow the letter "a" to be typed into